 THE WHOLE PACKAGE

 In the new year, the training volume will increase as I prepare for the Olympic distance triathlon.
-As many ‘senior athletes’ realize that to become a stronger runner or triathlete, we have to deal with shorter workouts first before tackling the longer distances.
+As many ‘senior athletes’ realize to become stronger runners or triathletes, we have to deal with shorter workouts first before tackling longer distances.
 This is a good base from which to build.

 NEW FRIENDS WHO ALSO LOVE TRIATHLONS

-The whole idea to train together will take you to good places.
+The whole idea of training together will take you to good places.
 Those who have been doing this longer will give solid training tricks and tips.
 This added social life will make the time, effort, and training strain fly by.